SWAN Digital Twin H2O Work Group

 The SWAN Digital Twin H2O Work Group is co-chaired by Gigi Karmous-Edwards, Karmous-Edwards Consulting, Colby Manwaring, CEO of Innovyze & Michael Kanellos, Head of Corp.
 Communications, OSIsoft.

 The Work Group is open for free to be an “Observer Member” and receive Group updates.
 SWAN Members also have the opportunity to become “Active Members” and collaborate to develop a common Digital Twin strategy for global water utilities.
 The Work Group will be divided into two subgroups focusing on (1) Holistic Digital Twin Technology Architecture; and (2) Outcomes and Applications.
-Please sign up below if you are interested in becoming an “Active Member” or “Observer Member” in the Work Group.
+Please sign up below if you are interested in becoming an “Active” or “Observer” Member in the Work Group.